ray-project/ray/doc/source/train/user-guides/data-loading-preprocessing.rst

 Data Loading and Preprocessing
 ==============================

-Ray Train integrates with :ref:`Ray Data <data>` to offer an performant and scalable streaming solution for loading and preprocessing large datasets.
+Ray Train integrates with :ref:`Ray Data <data>` to offer a performant and scalable streaming solution for loading and preprocessing large datasets.
 Key advantages include:

 - Streaming data loading and preprocessing, scalable to petabyte-scale data.